About the Explorer

 Our research goes beyond identifying which words are overused.
 It asks why large language models develop language styles that diverge so strongly from human baselines.

 A substantial part of this divergence appears to be linked to Reinforcement Learning from Human Feedback (RLHF).
-However, many aspects remain underexplored: for example, the role of annotator demographics, the influence of task framing, or how different optimisation objectives shape lexical behaviour.
-Understanding these mechanisms is essential if we want to interpret AI-generated language not merely as output, but as a system that can actively shape human communication.
+However, many aspects remain underexplored: for example, the role of annotator demographics, the influence of task framing, or how different optimisation objectives influence lexical behaviour.
+It is essential to understand these mechanisms.
+As millions of people are exposed to AI output, we must ensure that this output is aligned with our expectations; linguistically and beyond.

 Papers